Ben Gibson: Norwich City

 Gibson returned to the Championship on 4 September 2020, signing for newly relegated team Norwich City on a season-long loan, with the transfer becoming permanent if Norwich were to achieve promotion back to the Premier League that season.
 He made his debut on 3 October in a 1–0 defeat to Derby County.
 Gibson was a member of the Norwich team that won the Championship title, achieving promotion back up to the Premier League at the first time of asking.
 He missed the end of the season after suffering an ankle ligament injury.
 Gibson signed for Norwich permanently on 1 July 2021 on a three-year contract for an undisclosed fee, reported by the Lancashire Telegraph to be £8 million.
 Gibson made 24 appearances in 2021–22 as Norwich finished bottom and were relegated back to the Championship.

 Gibson played 24 times in 2022–23 as they failed to make the play-offs, finishing in 13th.
 He scored his only goal for Norwich in a 5–2 FA Cup defeat at Liverpool on 29 January 2024.
 He made 40 appearances in 2023–24, helping Norwich make the play-offs where they lost 4–0 to Leeds United.
 He was released by Norwich at the end of the season.

 Stoke City

 Gibson joined Stoke City on 7 June 2024 signing a three-year contract.
 Upon his arrival, he was named club captain.
 In the first half of the 2024–25 season Gibson was a regular starter under Narcís Pèlach with whom he had worked with at Norwich as the team struggled at the foot of the Championship.
 Pèlach was replaced by Mark Robins in January 2025 and Gibson was left out of the side until the final few games of the season where Stoke avoided relegation on the final day.
+Injuries restricted Gibson to a bit-part role in 2025–26, making 15 appearances.